runpod/docs/docs/serverless/workers/handler-functions.md

 ### Generator handlers

-Stream results incrementally as they become available.
-This is useful for real-time updates, especially in language model tasks.
+Generator handlers stream results incrementally as they become available.
+Use these when your application requires real-time updates, for example when streaming results from a language model.

 ```python
 import runpod